Game Management Unit 1

 Examples of several reservoirs in Unit 1 which are certainly worth exploring include Nelson Reservoir, located south of Springerville on Hwy 191, Crescent Lake and Mexican Hay Lake off Hwy 273, and Luna Lake east of Alpine, Arizona, on Hwy 180.
 These water bodies can be hunted from shore; however, a johnboat concealed in the tules with decoys would be your best bet.
 Remember when waterfowl hunting in a boat, Arizona Watercraft Regulations require a wearable life jacket for every occupant in the boat.

 Tricks of the Trade: When waterfowl hunting in Unit 1, snow is very possible, and both waterproof and insulated hunting garments are recommended.
 Of course, chest waders are a necessity for any waterfowler, not only to keep you dry, but for placing decoys and retrieving birds.
 One or two dozen decoys are recommended with one or more skilled callers on either a pintail whistle or a mallard call.
 The author prefers 2 3/4-inch #4 steel shot for shooting over decoys.
 Lastly, consult your local Game and Fish Department office to obtain current waterfowl regulations and be sure to identify what you’re shooting at.
 An experience in the White Mountains this time of year can bring the best of nature, elk bugling, golden aspens, and crisp air with a pair of mallards dropping in.
 Good luck to all.

 |Deer (Mule & White-tailed)||August-October|

 |Month||Avg.
 Temp||Avg.
 Rainfall||Avg.
 Snowfall|

-Climate varies year to year.
+Climate varies year to year, and often day to day.
 Hunters should prepare for cool and/or cold weather and they should also bring rain gear.

 Cities, Roads & Campgrounds